Food In Seychelles

 This delicious seafood soup is another of the traditional dishes to eat in Seychelles which you cannot stop trying.
 To prepare it, in addition to fresh seafood, onion, garlic and parsley are used.
 The soup is very tasty, and it is perfect to whet your appetite.

-This beautiful and sonorous name is used to refer to the local fish or meat curry; its flavor is soft, since the base is coconut cream.
+This beautiful and sonorous name is used to refer to the local fish or meat curry; its flavour is soft, since the base is coconut cream.
 The meat and fish can be cooked with this particular thick coconut cream which is typical of Seychelles, which gives it a special and unique touch, so you can only try this dish on the islands.

 Shark chutney, also called Chatini Rekin, is often served as a starter.
 This typical dish of Seychelles cuisine is prepared by grinding and boiling shark meat, which is served with lemon juice, salt, pepper, fried onions, turmeric and a very strong fruit, typical of the country: the bilimbi.